Subscribe Donate

 Funding for Permaculture Projects and Regenerative Practitioners – how to apply for 2025

-Applications for the Permaculture Magazine Award 2025 are now open!
+Applications for the Permaculture Magazine Award 2025 are now closed.

 The Permaculture Magazine Award specifically supports permaculture projects that reach ordinary people and demonstrate best practice permaculture both in terms of ecological and socially / culturally innovative design.
 Any project can apply if it has been functioning for at least three years and has established its place within its community.
 Now in its sixth cycle, the 2025 award has a fund of £25,000 to give.